(The caramel flavour bar)

 See the ALLERGENS & NUTRITIONAL INFO. tab below for further ingredients' details

-As the name suggests, Caramac bars are delicious caramel-flavour, without any of the inconvenience caramel causes when it gets squashed in the bottom of your bag or its chocolate coating melts.
-They were originally produced by Mackintosh’s (the company then became part of Rowntree Mackintosh, and were introduced to the United Kingdom in 1959 – yum, what a good year that was for British confectionery!
+As the name suggests, Caramac bars are delicious caramel flavour, without any of the inconvenience caramel causes when it gets squashed in the bottom of your bag or its chocolate coating melts.
+They were originally produced by the famous confectionary brand Mackintosh (the company then became part of Rowntree Mackintosh), and were introduced to the United Kingdom in 1959 – yum, what a good year that was for British confectionery!
 These days, they are produced by Nestle, but they’ve still got all the silky goodness of the original sweet.

 In terms of Caramac ingredients, they tick quite a few of the boxes.
+Contrary to popular belief, the honourable Caramac bar isn't a chocolate-based candy.
+This has been a topic of debate for decades but if you look carefully, there is no cocoa in sight!
 They do contain milk, but they’re egg free, nut free, gelatine free, and suitable for vegetarians.
 We do always recommend double-checking the ingredients list, but this is a perfect treat for anyone who’s trying to avoid gelatine or who suffers from allergies.
 It’s a “may contain” for gluten, so may not be suitable for people with Coeliacs, but with a relatively short ingredients list, there are much worse sweets you could be buying!
 Condensed milk as the sweetener really adds to that rich, creamy flavour so many of us know and love – and so many are yet to fall in love with!

 How about Cadbury’s Caramac?
 Well, they call it Caramilk, and it causes some mixed opinions.
 Some people love it, some hate it – perhaps depending on whether or not they’re precious about the original bar!
 Cadbury’s Caramilk isn’t quite Caramac, in our opinion, but it’s great that there are options out there to suit everyone’s tastes!